 Why do discussions of religious life and experience have to always walk tippy-toe around this question of the existence of God.
 Of course not.
 We all know what "exists" means, rocks exist, trees exist, and, obviously, God does not exist.
 I say let's get over being unable to say that.

 And Second Teacher said, you have to be an idiot to be an atheist, and I won't argue with that, being happy to be rather on the dumb side in many ways, what can I do?
-Nothing I share here is intended as other than personal, subjective, and observational, and actually as data for scientists (current theory here).
+Nothing in these Notes is authoritative or intended as other than personal, subjective, and observational, and actually as data for scientists (current theory here).
 I hope you are your own kind of scientist, seeking truth and Truth in your own way, coming from where you come from, with the abilities and limitations that you have, just as I come from some place with some abilities and some limitations.
 Seeking truth that is true enough, and relief, an end to the inner suffering.

 Bless you; may you suffer as little as possible, may you find great, true happiness, irrational bliss and serenity, effortlessly, may you know and rest in your own Self.